Information for Schools

 How do schools benefit?

-- Continue to support pupils’ learning during the holidays in a fun, creative and child-directed way.
+- Continue to support pupils’ learning in a fun, creative and child-directed way.

-- Help to prevent the trend for children’s reading skills to dip over the holidays.
+- Help to prevent the trend for children’s reading skills to dip over the summer.

-- Encourage pupils and families to join their library, to browse, choose and borrow books for free and to enjoy a free, safe, community learning space.
+- Encourage pupils and families to join their library, and to browse, choose and borrow books for free through their e-lending platforms.

 - Make great links with your local library staff who can support you in your work with families and reading.

-- Ensure your pupils return in the autumn term ready for a great start to the new academic year.
+- Ensure your pupils return to school ready for a great start to the new academic year.